Caltech Now Requires AP Exam Scores for College Admissions

 Until now, AP and IB exam scores have never been formally required in the admissions process.
 Students could choose to self-report their results, and some colleges would award course credit for high scores after a student had been admitted.
 The game has changed at Caltech: if you apply, you must submit official AP scores if you have taken AP exams, IB scores if you have taken IB exams.

 This move separates Caltech from its peer institutions like MIT and Stanford, which accept AP and IB scores but do not make them mandatory for admission.
-What’s especially notable is that Caltech is not doing this to award college or AP credit.
-Students can still earn placement or credit through high scores, but the AP or IB exam performance will now be a factor in deciding whether they get in at all.
+It’s worth noting that Caltech students can still earn class credit or placement in an accelerated program through high scores, but their AP or IB exam performance will now be a factor in deciding whether they are offered admission at all.

 Caltech admission requirements do not require AP credit for enrollment; however, if you have taken AP classes, you must submit your AP exam scores.
 Similarly, if you have taken IB classes, you need to provide your IB scores.
 And even if you want to claim Caltech AP credit, you’ll need to formally submit those scores during the application process, not afterward.